lu-alvz-dev/mustang-responsive-card/README.md

 ## Features

 - Mobile-first responsive design that adapts to different screen sizes
-- Modern CSS layout using Flexbox (or Grid) for alignment and spacing
+- Modern CSS layout using for alignment and spacing
 - Accessible and semantic HTML structure
 - Classic Mustang car theme with a stylish presentation